 Historic districts are defined by the visual and environmental character of an area including the individualized design of buildings and landscapes, the settlement patterns of communities, the comfort of human-scale neighborhoods and the physical connection to the past.
 The area to be designated is delineated through a historic resources survey which tries to define the community's historic character using the following six "edge factors":

-1. Historical Factors such as the boundaries of the original settlement or concentration of early buildings or sites.
+- Historical Factors such as the boundaries of the original settlement or concentration of early buildings or sites. - 2.
+Visual Factors such as changes in character, topography, and vistas.